Halloween the Healthy Way

 Boo!
 Scary things are going to happen if you eat a pillow-case bag filled with Halloween candy, like you did when you were a kid.
 The kid-version of you may have been able to handle a ton of candy without paying the price on the scale, but the adult version of you will not be so forgiving.
 This year I’m reminding you to have one delicious mini treat to celebrate the holiday, but after that I want you to focus on celebrating without the candy.
 I’m not being a witch, I’m being your angel, and looking out for you with these ideas:

-Plan a sensational trick: Break out your sinister self and create an amazing prank on someone.
+Plan a sensational trick: break out your sinister self and create an amazing prank on someone.
 Remember to be good natured about it, and clever in your devising.
 Fake cockroaches in someone’s food can be hysterical.
 A little superglue to a quarter on the sidewalk can keep you in stitches.
 Put red Kool Aid in the shower head. . . that one freaks ‘em out every time.
+And, Kool Aid certainly should go anywhere near our insides!
 Of course, you cannot go wrong with a little whoopee cushion action.
 Laughter is really healthy.
 It makes good sense to me.
 I feel great when I have a good laugh, but research actually has been done.
 Benefits of a good chuckle include:

 - Laughter makes you relax – it relieves tension held in your bod and it relieves stress.
 After a bout of good humor, your muscles will show relaxation responses for 45 minutes!